A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 - Address: 300 Riverfront Terrace, Eau Claire, WI 54703

-- Accommodation Options: The Lismore Hotel Eau Claire has fabulous reviews and The Oxbow Hotel has a great interior design & patio.
-For cabin lovers, you’ll love this Cabin Home in the City and this charming Hilltop Home comes with gorgeous views!
+- Accommodation Options: The Lismore Hotel Eau Claire has fabulous reviews.
+For cabin lovers, you’ll love this cabin home in the city, and this charming hilltop home comes with gorgeous views!

-Come to Downtown Farmers Market in Eau Claire on Wednesdays, Thursdays, and Saturdays.
+Located in Eau Claire, this is open on Wednesdays, Thursdays, and Saturdays.

 Once you’re done shopping, try some of the food at local food vendors; they’re delicious!

-The farmers market is one of the best things to do in Eau Claire, WI, and shouldn’t be missed when you next visit!
+The farmers market is one of the best things to do in Eau Claire and shouldn’t be missed when you next visit!

 18. Watch a football game in Green Bay, Door County